usc-isi-i2/kgtk/docs/transform/query.md

 references an edge's label, `r.node1` its starting node, or `r.time` an extra column named `time`.
 See [ref <b>Edges and properties</b>] for more details.
-Finally, here is the query which now does produce valid KGTK as output, since the order of columns does not matter:
+Finally, here is the query which now does produce valid KGTK as output (the order of columns does not matter):

 <pre><i>
     &gt; kgtk query -i $GRAPH \